ZeusWPI/hydra/api-resto-01.md

 ## Introduction

-The resto API provides information about the UGents student restaurants.
+The resto API provides information about the student restaurants of Ghent University.

 This data is scraped from https://www.ugent.be/student/nl/meer-dan-studeren/resto.